 With more than 100 courses, there is never a problem getting a tee time in Connecticut.
 In Bloomfield, just 15 minutes from Hartford, is Wintonbury Hills Golf Course.
 Regularly rated in the state’s top 10 courses, this is Pete Dye’s first championship design in New England.
 With 125 bunkers, this par 70 matches links-style with tree-lined holes and rolling fairways.
 Just a 30-minute drive north of New Haven is Lyman Orchards Golf Course in Middlefield with two courses – both ranked among Connecticut's Top Ten Public Golf Courses.

 A stone's throw from the famous Foxwoods Casino is Lake of Isles in North Stonington.
 Set in the beautiful forests of Connecticut and crafted by acclaimed golf architect Rees Jones around a 90-acre lake, the Lake of Isles' North Course features a winning mix of challenge and scenery to provide an exciting round for golfers of all levels.
-The North Course was rated the #1 place to play golf in the state by Golfweek in 2013, listed in the Top 100 Golf Courses You Can Play by GOLF (2012) and in the Top 100 Resort Courses by Golfweek (2013).
+The North Course was rated #1 in the Best Golf Courses You Can Play in Connecticut by GOLF (2016–2017), listed in the Top 100 Golf Courses You Can Play by GOLF (2016–2017) and in the Top 100 Resort Courses by Golfweek (2017).

-Another highly scenic course can be found north at its sister resort: Sugarloaf.
+Another highly scenic course can be found north at its sister resort: Sugarloaf, #2 in GolfDigest's Best Golf Courses in Maine 2017–'18.
 Visit for the fall foliage and golf school.
 For ocean views, play at the century-old Samoset Resort, near Camden, with one of the most challenging finishing holes in New England: the new 474 yard, par four 18th.
 This course boasts seven oceanside holes and ocean vistas from 14 holes.
 Or play Sebasco Harbor Resort, an hour north of Portland, where one of the signature holes is the 145-yard, par 3 second hole, in which your approach differs according to the height of the tide.

 Other New England Golf Information: